xani-dev/node-quiz/README.md

 The assessment will assess your understanding of the material provided in the Node unit, in this case `Node.js` and `express`.

+Use any online resources except AI tools and other students.
 At the end of the period, commit your work.

 ## How do I get started